Closure of the PPI OSCAN 3 : four years that have strengthened a new generation of conservation actors in North Africa

 -

-the emergence of a more connected regional community, collaborating and developing joint initiatives beyond the initial funding.
+the emergence of a more connected regional community, sharing tools, data and good practices, and developing joint initiatives beyond the initial funding.

 Growing networking dynamics